roman-milk/roman-milk.github.io/my-fair-slut.md

  "Ha ha.
 I love doing that!"

  I could only imagine what would come next...
-Report_Story #1